 ‘Remote supervision’ is where a supervised lawyer and their supervisor are either based in different locations or employed by different law practices.

-We must approve a remote supervision arrangement, and the onus is on the supervised lawyer to apply to us for that approval.
+We must approve a remote supervision arrangement (unless the remote supervision is related to the changes with Covid-19), and the onus is on the supervised lawyer to apply to us for that approval.

 When planning a remote supervision arrangement, you must consider:

 - the logistics of contact, how regular one-on-one meetings will be conducted and how you can contact your supervisor at all other times;